PHPOffice/PHPWord/docs/src/documentation.md

 );
 ```

-### Section settings
+### Section style

-Below are the available settings for section:
+Below are the available styles for section:

 - `orientation` Page orientation, i.e. 'portrait' (default) or 'landscape'
 - `marginTop` Page margin top in twips